Cybernetics-Lab-Aachen/ejob-o-mat/README.md

 ```

 Please change `ROOT_PASS` and `USER_PASS` in `docker-compose.yml` locally to provide a safe password.
 After starting the recommendation system, the public facing site runs at port `80`.
 Further, the internal administration site runs on port `50000`, but local to the Docker machine.

+# License
+All sources are available under a BSD 2-clause license and can be used for any purposes, also commercial usage.
+The author does not provide any support.

+# Contact
+In order to get in contact with the author, please write a mail to thorsten.sommer@ima-zlw-ifu.rwth-aachen.de Please notice, that the author does not provide any support.